hhjami/offline-judge/README.md

 * The judge answer files must be named 1.ans, 2.ans etc. There should not be any gap in the sequence.
 It must start from 1.ans.
 * 1.ans corresponds the judge answer for input in 1.in.
 * If the problem requires a special judge, that should be kept inside the problem subdirectory named `special.cpp`.
 * Run `makeoj.sh` using the command in terminal `./makeoj.sh`.
+In case, you can't run the script due to permission issue, please run `chmod +x makeoj.sh` to give the script execution permission.
 * Input your folder name, when asked
 * Your localoj will be ready within the offline judge folder.
 * The name of your localoj will be of the format `localoj_CURRENT_DATE`
-* To start the judge go to your localoj directory and run `./startJudge.sh`
 * There is a directory named `testDirectory` which contains an example of problem set in required format.
-* In case, you can't run a particular script due to permission issue, please run `chmod +x SCRIPT` to give that script execution permission.
+To test, run `./makeoj.sh`.
+When prompted `Enter the name of the directory:`, give `testDirectory`.
+This should produce a new folder called `localoj_CURRENT_DATE`.
+See `How to use?` section of this readme, to use that.
 * This judge can test a solution on multiple test files.
 Maximum 99 test files can be given.
 If you want increase this, change the MXCS macro in genChecker.cpp.

 ### How to use? ###

-* From the terminal change your current directory to the offline judge directory using `cd` command
+* From the terminal change your current directory to the offline judge directory (usually named localoj) using `cd` command
 * In terminal, run `./startJudge.sh`
 * In case, you can't run that script for permission issue, please run `chmod +x startJudge.sh` to give the script execution permission.

 ### Who do I talk to? ###

-* Created by Hasnain Heickal, Lecturer, CSE, University of Dhaka, Bangladesh
+* Created by Hasnain Heickal, Assistant Professor, CSE, University of Dhaka, Bangladesh
-* For any help mail to hhjami@gmail.com
+* For any help, mail to hhjami@gmail.com